 Vaccines.
-Influenza vaccines can reduce serious illness172 and death in COPD patients by about 50%173.174 (Evidence A).
+Influenza vaccines can reduce serious illness172 and death in COPD patients by about $50\%^{173,174}$ (Evidence A).
 Vaccines containing killed or live, inactivated viruses are recommended175 as they are more effective in elderly patients with COPD176.
 The strains are adjusted each year for appropriate effectiveness and should be given once each year177.
-Pneumococcal polysaccharide vaccine is recommended for COPD patients 65 years and older178,179.
-In addition, this vaccine has been shown to reduce the incidence of community-acquired pneumonia in COPD patients younger than age 65 with an FEV1 < 40% predicted180 (Evidence B).
+Pneumococcal polysaccharide vaccine is recommended for COPD patients 65 years and older^{178, 179} and has been shown to reduce the incidence of community-acquired pneumonia in COPD patients younger than age 65 with an FEV1 < 40% predicted 180 (Evidence B).
+However influenza but not pneumococcal vaccination has been shown to be associated with a reduced risk of all-cause mortality in COPD457.
+(Evidence B).